commercetools/ui-kit/README.md

 ## Ownership

-The UIKit is owned **by all developers and developers** working on the MC, meaning that there it not a single person or a single team responsible for it.
+The UIKit is owned **by all developers and designers** working on the MC, meaning that there it not a single person or a single team responsible for it.

 There might be some assigned person(s) driving and coordinating its development